-The Eastern Lowland gorilla trekking safaris in the Congo are offered in Kahuzi-Biega National Park.
-This is an expansive rain-forest park occupying 6000sq.kms of land area in the Eastern Democratic Republic of the Congo.
-However, Lowland gorillas also exist in Tayna Gorilla Reserve, Usala Forest, Itombwe Massif and Maiko National Park of the Democratic Republic of the Congo (DRC).
+The Eastern Lowland gorillas are found in Kahuzi-Biega National Park and Maiko National Park.
+However you can only go gorilla trekking in the Kahuzi Biega National Park, an expansive rain-forest park occupying 6000sq.kms of land area in the Eastern Democratic Republic of the Congo.
+Elsewhere, the eastern lowland gorillas are found in Tayna Gorilla Reserve, Usala Forest, Itombwe Massif and Maiko National Park of the Democratic Republic of the Congo (DRC).

 Lowland gorilla permits

-To trek Lowland gorillas in the Congo’s Kahuzi-Biega National Park, all interested visitors must have valid gorilla permits.
-Permits for Lowland gorilla trekking like mountain gorilla trekking in the Virunga cost US $450 per person.
+To go gorilla trekking in the Congo’s Kahuzi-Biega National Park, all interested visitors must have valid gorilla permits.
+Permits for lowland gorilla trekking like mountain gorilla trekking in the Virunga cost US$400 per person.
 Holidaymakers can have their Eastern Lowland gorilla permits booked through a trusted ground tour operator/company in the DR Congo or directly contact the reservation team from Kahuzi-Biega National Park authorities.

 How to Plan a Visit to the Eastern Lowland Gorilla